dncoble/CubicOptimal/README.md

 3. A coordinate could return a vector value, but I prefer integer values.
 Bonus points if solved is integer 0.

 There are also /main and /defunct. main contains two classes, each with a main method.
 One, Solver, is for developing the optimal solver.
 The other, Researcher, is for doing experiments. /defunct contains code that at one point I was using, but now don't need.
 Now that I have this git and am doing proper version control, I probably won't need it for too much longer.

+By the way, my code contains a lot of comments, and not all of them are exactly professional.
+I've been making this over 2 years now (starting in high school) I think its funny, and rarely delete comments in case they say something important.